 Much like its namesake, Le Phénix Hôtel has reinvented itself while remaining true to its origins.
 The building has been a hotel since the 16th century, combining modernity and tradition with period fireplaces and woodwork alongside Art Deco stained glass windows.

 The hotel sits on the quays of the Saône River in the center of Old Lyon, a UNESCO World Heritage historic site.
 When not out traversing the neighborhood, guests can put their feet up in a quiet lounge or patio or stop in the piano bar before retiring to their individually decorated room.

 Les Grand Hotel des Terreaux

-Les Grand Hotel des Terreaux is one of Lyon's oldest hotels, offering the atmosphere of a 19th-century townhouse to its guests and boutique atmosphere with chain hotel convenience.
-It sits on the edge of the city's historic center, close to attractions including the Lyon Opera House, Théatre des Célestins, and Musée des Beaux-Arts.
+Les Grand Hotel des Terreaux is one of Lyon's oldest hotels, offering its guests the atmosphere of a 19th-century townhouse and boutique atmosphere with chain hotel convenience.
+It sits on the edge of the city's historic center, close to attractions, including the Lyon Opera House, Théatre des Célestins, and Musée des Beaux-Arts.